Add "Speechify" extension to your browser to enable text to voice for this website. Or look at this video for other options: Click Here

 Lexia=Language

-The Definition of Dyslexia by the International Dyslexia Association:
+Dyslexia Defined by the International Dyslexia Association:

 Lexia=Language

-The Definition of Dyslexia by the International Dyslexia Association:
+Dyslexia Defined by the International Dyslexia Association:

 My Student/Child...